Improving communication with your customers starts with understanding how they learn.

 If you want to position your brand as one that is prestigious, then purple is the color you want to highlight throughout your branding.
 It’s associated with excess and extravagance along with royalty.
 Again, be careful with this color as it can evoke moodiness and suppression.

 Pink, commonly referred to as magenta, is most commonly used to portray femininity.
-It also helps brands have a youthful appearance and is often used to inspire hope and comfort.
+It also helps brands have a youthful appearance and is often used to inspire hope and comfort, which makes it a great choice for marketing to Generation Z and millennials.
 When used incorrectly, pink can instill feelings of rebelliousness and impulsiveness, however, these emotions are often what brands desire to trigger within their audience.

 Color Psychology in Marketing: The Importance of Context